 As a result, ANZ Bank New Zealand’s corporate affairs team faced considerable pressure to make the transition as smooth as possible for stakeholders on all sides, including customers, staff, regulators, the news media and the public.

 The challenges faced by the corporate affairs team included:

 - A divided workforce.
 Following the acquisition of The National Bank, the banks became divided as frontline staff treated the “opposite” brand as competition rather than teammates.

 - Employee concerns about job security.
 The National Bank employees would understandably be concerned about retaining their jobs if their bank merged with the ANZ brand.

 - Pressure from competing banks.
-Other banks saw an opportunity to convince customers that service would slip and persuade staff that jobs would be lost.
+Other banks saw an opportunity to convince customers that service would slip and persuade staff that jobs class="style-7-right">

 A winning campaign